hcientist/OnlinePythonTutor/unsupported-features.md

 (source: UC Berkeley's CS61B course)

-It is *not* meant to be a replacement for a professional-quality code debugger or IDE.
+It is *not* meant to be a replacement for professional code debuggers or IDEs.
 This means that you should only use it to write **small pieces of self-contained code** that runs for not too many execution steps.
-After all, an instructor cannot draw hundreds of lines of code, hundreds of data structures and pointers, or show hundreds of execution steps on the blackboard!
-Also, code in introductory classes usually does not access external libraries or resources.
+After all, an instructor can't draw hundreds of lines of code, hundreds of data structures and pointers, or hundreds of execution steps on the blackboard!
+Also, code in introductory classes usually don't access external libraries.

 Due to this ultra-focused design, the following features are not supported and will likely *never* be supported: